 Contact an Experienced Fort Lauderdale Nursing Home Abuse Lawyer If You Suspect Abuse or Neglect Today

 The skill of your attorney can make all the difference to the outcome of your case.
-At Hollander Law Firm, P.A., our lawyers have over 28 years of experience helping injured clients and their families across Broward County and South Florida.
+At Hollander Law Firm Accident Injury Lawyers, our lawyers have over 28 years of experience helping injured clients and their families across Broward County and South Florida.

 An experienced Fort Lauderdale nursing home abuse lawyer is standing ready to fight for your rights.
 Call our nursing home abuse and neglect attorneys today to learn more about our practice areas and schedule your free case review.